maihun-rsc/DeepDetect-Deepfake-Detection/README.md

 # DeepFake Video Detection

-This project named as DeepFake Video Detection,used to detect any video is deepfake or not, is a web app whose backend host a pre trained model  and runs in flask.
+This project named as DeepDetect - Deepfake Video Detection, is used to detect any video is deepfake or not, is a web app whose backend host a pre trained model  and runs in flask.
 You can run this project on your local machine as well as on cloud very easily.